-Most of you spend a good 8 hours per day at work.
-When you’re not doing the actual work, you’re planning what you’re going to do and working out how you’re going to do it – but how often do you stop and ask yourself why?
+Most of us spend 8 hours per day at work.
+When we’re not doing the actual work, we’re planning what we’re going to do and working out how we’re going to do it.
+But how often do you stop and ask yourself why?

 “Efforts and courage are not enough without purpose and direction.”